ClusterHQ/flocker-coreos/flocker-bits/README.md

  * Setup Flocker CA in a container.

+ * mkdir /flocker on CoreOS host.

  * Start Flocker Control Agent in a container.

+ * Start Flocker Dataset Agent in a container.

- * Start Flocker Node Agent in a container.
+ * Start Flocker Container Agent in a container.